EU court annuls sanctions on Iranian bank, shipping firms

-BRUSSELS (Reuters) - The European Union’s second highest court on Thursday annulled EU sanctions on an Iranian bank and 40 shipping companies hit with asset freezes as part of pressure on Tehran over its nuclear program.
+BRUSSELS, Jan 22 (Reuters) - The European Union’s second highest court on Thursday annulled EU sanctions on an Iranian bank and 40 shipping companies hit with asset freezes as part of pressure on Tehran over its nuclear programme.

 But they will remain under sanctions for now after the General Court gave the EU time to appeal or to decide whether to re-impose sanctions using different legal grounds.